Kuroneer/tcpserver/README.md

 # tcpserver

-Simple erlang tcp server application to use as dependency.
+Simple (3 modules) erlang tcp server application to use as dependency for my projects.
+You may want to check [ranch](https://github.com/ninenines/ranch).

 ## How to use: